Vsevolod Tkachuk: Research of the role of mesenchyme stem cells in tissue regeneration

-V. A. Tkachuk directs active research on the mechanisms of physiological renewal, tissue and organ regeneration and reparation, as well as the role of mesenchyme stem cells (MSC) of various tissues in this process.
+Tkachuk directs active research on the mechanisms of physiological renewal, tissue and organ regeneration and reparation, as well as the role of mesenchyme stem cells (MSC) of various tissues in this process.
 It was discovered that MSC is able to induce blood vessel and nerve growth during damaged tissues recovery.
 It was also revealed that the stimulating effect these cells have is caused not only by their secretion of soluble proteins (growth factors, cytokines and chemokines), but also by their secretion of extracellular vesicles.
 During the ascertainment of the mechanisms of MSC's effects on tissue regeneration and reparation, active study was being conducted on the effects hypoxia and inflammation occurring alongside many diseases have on biological activity of this kind of cells.
 It was discovered that angiogenic factor production in MSC is activated under the effects of hypoxia, and that cells produce immunomodulating cytokines (including immunosuppressant cytokines) under the conditions of inflammation.
 The results of this research opens up new approaches for treatments of infection and systemic disease, as well as organ and tissue transplantation.

-A line of gene therapy drugs was developed on the basis of fundamental research conducted under V. A. Tkachuk's direction.
+A line of gene therapy drugs was developed on the basis of fundamental research conducted under Tkachuk's direction.
 These drugs are designed to stimulate blood vessel growth and peripheral nerves recovery after trauma.

-V. A. Tkachuk is the author and coauthor of 330 articles published in peer-reviewed scientific journals, 32 patents and over 20 monographs.
-Among his students there are 8 doctors and 36 doctors of philosophy, many of which are the leading specialists in their fields in Russia and the world.
+Tkachuk is the author or co-author of more than 440 scientific papers, 45 patents and more than 29 books and monographs.
+He has supervised 15 Doctors of Sciences and 36 Candidates of Sciences.

 Teaching career

+Tkachuk during a lecture on molecular nanomedicine.

-During his work at the Department of animal biochemistry in the 70s, V. A. Tkachuk created a training course – “Molecular endocrinology”.
+During his work at the Department of animal biochemistry in the 70s, Tkachuk created a training course – “Molecular endocrinology”.
 This course is to this day studied by the students of the Faculty of biology of MSU.

-V. A. Tkachuk during a lecture on molecular nanomedicine.

-V. A. Tkachuk has over 40 years of teaching experience and is the founder of the Department of biochemistry and molecular medicine at Lomonosov MSU (1992).
+Tkachuk has over 40 years of teaching experience and is the founder of the Department of biochemistry and molecular medicine at Lomonosov MSU (1992).
 He is overseeing the classes at the Faculty of fundamental medicine on the subjects “Biochemistry” and “Molecular biology”.
 Under his guidance, the lectures are delivered by the department workers and the leading specialists from the Faculty of biology, such as professor N. B. Gusev and others.

-V. A. Tkachuk has edited five specialized textbooks aimed at the students of higher education in biology and medicine.
+Tkachuk has edited five specialized textbooks aimed at the students of higher education in biology and medicine.